 The majority of the Company's premiums receivable are short-term in nature and are due within a year, consistent with the policy term of its insurance policies sold.
-Generally, premiums are collected prior to providing risk coverage, minimizing the Company's exposure to credit risk.
+Generally, premiums are collected prior to providing risk coverage, minimizing the

+Company's exposure to credit risk.
 The Company monitors the credit risk associated with premiums receivable, taking into consideration the fact that credit risk is reduced by the Company's right to offset unearned premiums against premiums receivable.
 The Company has established an allowance for uncollectible premiums receivable related to credit risk, and the estimated allowance is reviewed quarterly and adjusted as appropriate based on evaluations of balances due from insureds, management's experience, historical data, current economic conditions, and reasonable and supportable forecasts of future economic conditions that affect the collectibility of the reported amounts.
 In estimating an allowance for uncollectible premiums receivable, the Company assesses customer balances and write-offs by state, line of business, and the year the premiums were written.
 The estimated allowance is based on historical write-off percentages adjusted for the effects of current trends and reasonable and supportable forecasts, as well as expected recoveries of amounts written off.

 Evaluating the current trends or economic conditions that impact the Company's ability to collect premiums receivable and projecting those into the remaining life of premiums receivable in order to develop a reasonable and supportable forecast of the ultimate collectibility involve significant judgment and assumptions about future economic conditions.
+The Company monitors the overall credit risk of premiums receivable by regularly reviewing macroeconomic indicators such as trends in unemployment, inflation and interest rates, regulatory developments such as restrictions on cancellation of policies for nonpayment of premiums, and insurance policy specific indicators such as trends in policy cancellations.
 The improving economy and declining unemployment rate contributed to the reduction in allowance for credit losses in 2021.
-The Company monitors the overall credit risk of premiums receivable by regularly reviewing macroeconomic indicators such as trends in unemployment, inflation and interest rates, regulatory developments such as restrictions on cancellation of policies for nonpayment of premiums, and insurance policy specific indicators such as trends in policy cancellations.
+However, the rising inflation and interest rates had negative impacts on the allowance for credit losses in 2022, mostly offsetting the positive impacts of some improvements in the economy.

-The following table presents a summary of changes s in allowance fo or credit losses on premiums receivable: 0 1
+The following table presents a summary of changes in allowance for credit losses on premiums receivable:

-Year Ended December 31, 2021 2020 2019 Beginning balance \$ 10,000 \$ 1,445 1,458 Cumulative effect of adopting ASU 2016-13 ወ 10,000 ¢ 1,445 1,450 Beginning balance, as adjusted 10,000 3,300 1,458 Provision during the period for expected credit losses (893) 10,294 6,162 Write-off amounts during the period (3,693) (4,406) (7,000) Recoveries during the period of amounts previously written off 586 812 825 Ending balance \$ 6,000 \$ 10,000 \$ 1,445
+Yea r End ed December 3 1, 2022 2021 2020 Beginning balance \$ 6,000 \$ 10,000 \$ 1,445 Cumulative effect of adopting ASU 2016-13 1,855 Beginning balance, as adjusted 6,000 10,000 3,300 Provision during the period for expected credit losses 4,213 (893) 10,294 Write-off amounts during the period (5,027) (3,693) (4,406) Recoveries during the period of amounts previously written off 614 586 812 Ending balance \$ 5,800 \$ 6,000 \$ 10,000